 Depending on your estate, probate can be a long, expensive process.
 Utilizing a living trust to award assets to beneficiaries instead of a will enables you to prevent beneficiaries from enduring probate, allowing them to focus on more practical matters and take time to grieve.

-For this reason, many estate planning lawyers recommend clients consider both a will and a trust when making decisions regarding their estates.
+For this reason, many lawyers recommend clients consider both a will and a trust when making decisions regarding their estates.
 At Hunt Law Firm, PLLC, we'll work with you to draft a comprehensive will and/or trust that fulfill your needs and helps you safeguard your legacy.

 Contact us online or via phone at (832) 781-0320 to schedule a consultation with our team.